paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 Amendment by Pub.
 L. 95–598 effective Oct.
 1, 1979, see section 402(a) of Pub.
 L. 95–598, set out as an Effective Date note preceding [section 101 of Title 11](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section101&num=0&edition=prelim), Bankruptcy.

 #### Direction to the Pension Benefit Guaranty Corporation
 Pub.
 L. 113–235, div.
 P, § 1(c), Dec.
 16, 2014, 128 Stat.
-2827, provided that: “The Pension Benefit Guaranty Corporation shall not take any enforcement, administrative, or other action pursuant to section 4062(e) of the Employee Retirement Income Security Act of 1974 [subsec. (e) of this section], or in connection with an agreement settling liability arising under such section, that is inconsistent with the amendment made by this section [amending this section], without regard to whether the action relates to a cessation or other event that occurs before, on, or after the date of the enactment of this Act [Dec.
+2827, provided that: “The Pension Benefit Guaranty Corporation shall not take any enforcement, administrative, or other action pursuant to section 4062(e) of the Employee Retirement Income Security Act of 1974 [[29 U.S.C.
+1362(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1362/e&num=0&edition=prelim)], or in connection with an agreement settling liability arising under such section, that is inconsistent with the amendment made by this section [amending this section], without regard to whether the action relates to a cessation or other event that occurs before, on, or after the date of the enactment of this Act [Dec.
 16, 2014], unless such action is in connection with a settlement agreement that is in place before June 1, 2014.
 The Pension Benefit Guaranty Corporation shall not initiate a new enforcement action with respect to section 4062(e) of such Act that is inconsistent with its enforcement policy in effect on June 1, 2014.”

 #### Applicability of Amendments by Subtitles A and B of Title I of Pub.
 L. 109–280
 For special rules on applicability of amendments by subtitles A (§§ 101–108) and B (§§ 111–116) of title I of Pub.
 L. 109–280 to certain eligible cooperative plans, PBGC settlement plans, and eligible government contractor plans, see sections 104, 105, and 106 of Pub.
 L. 109–280, set out as notes under [section 401 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section401&num=0&edition=prelim), Internal Revenue Code.